An Odd Estimator for Shapley Values: Our Odd Insights

 \subsection{Fourier Basis}

-Our goal is to fit only the \textit{odd} basis functions, but the unanimity basis used in KernelSHAP, LeverageSHAP, and PolySHAP consists of terms that, except at the frontier, are both odd and even.
+Our goal is to fit only \textit{odd} basis functions, but the unanimity basis used in KernelSHAP, LeverageSHAP, and PolySHAP consists of terms that are neither strictly odd nor even.
 To address this, we will fit functions in the \textit{Fourier} basis.

 The Fourier basis consists of functions $\chi_T: 2^{[d]} \to \mathbb{R}$ where